cardboard-iguana/cardboard-iguana.com/log/2022-06-06-aws-deep-dive.md

 ### Object Lifecycles

-An “object lifecycle” is a set of rules in S3 that migrate objects between storage classes (or even delete them!) based on the age of an object.
+An "object lifecycle" is a set of rules in S3 that migrate objects between storage classes (or even delete them!) based on the age of an object.

 REFERENCES: